allangibson870-ux/TCWT-Total-Coherence-Wave-Theory/docs/Gravitational-Waves.md

 ---

-# 9. Energy Flux

-The energy density carried by Hum waves is

-ρ_wave =
-C₀ (∂ₜδθ)²
-+
-κ (∇δθ)²

-The Poynting-like flux vector is

-S = −κ (∂ₜδθ) ∇δθ

-This describes the transport of coherence energy through spacetime.

----

-# 10. Detection
+# 12. Detection

 Large astrophysical events such as binary mergers create strong disturbances in the phase field.

-These disturbances propagate across the Hum vacuum and can be detected as spacetime strain.
+These disturbances propagate through the Hum vacuum and produce measurable spacetime strain.

-Experiments that observe such waves include
+Experiments detecting such waves include

 - LIGO
 - Virgo
 - KAGRA

-In TCWT these detections correspond to measuring **phase disturbances of the Hum background**.
+In TCWT these instruments measure passing **Hum phase perturbations**.

 ---

-# 11. Summary
+# 13. Summary

-Gravitational waves in TCWT are

-coherent phase disturbances of the Hum field.
+Gravitational waves in TCWT are coherent phase disturbances of the Hum field.

-They arise from the linearized phase equation
+They obey the wave equation

 ∂ₜ² δθ − c² ∇² δθ = 0

 and propagate at the speed of light.

-Macroscopic observers interpret these waves as metric distortions, but their fundamental origin lies in the dynamics of the coherence phase field.
+Macroscopic observers interpret these waves as metric distortions, but their fundamental origin lies in the dynamics of the underlying coherence phase field.